pjbiggs/Massey203311/Week12/Week12.md

 > colnames(volcanoData) <- c("logFC", "-log10(p-value)")
 > plot(volcanoData, pch=19)

-# let's highlight which points we made differentially expressed in orange
+#  Let's highlight which points we made differentially expressed in orange
 #  We know which these are because we made our list of "rand.genes" above
 > points(volcanoData[rand.genes,], pch=19,col="orange")
 ```